Speedinvest Blog

 Fintech in Austria is often overlooked, but it’s actually the space that spawned the country’s first unicorn.

-When we met Bitpanda’s Crypto Product Lead, Jacob Kobler, he and co-founder Miroslav Byrtus were building consola.finance, a blockchain startup that streamlines back-end financing processes for DAOs, dapps, centralized exchanges, andplatforms.
-We were very excited to lead their pre-Seed round and welcome the next generation of founders to our portfolio.
+When we met Bitpanda’s Crypto Product Lead, Jacob Kobler, he and co-founder Miroslav Byrtus were building consola.finance.
+This blockchain startup streamlines back-end financing processes for DAOs, dapps, centralized exchanges, and NFT platforms.
+We were very excited to recently lead their pre-Seed round and welcome the next generation of founders to our portfolio.
 We’re also pleased to see Austria hitting one of the key milestones for a maturing startup ecosystem––key employees in already hugely successful scaleups are branching out to create their own, new startups.

 Also in our fintech community is Credi2, a BNPL solution for major international banks and financial service providers.
-They’re now partnering with Deutsche Bank to build a white-label BNPL product.
-Another fintech partner, ready2order, specializes in innovative POS solutions for small businesses.
+They partnered with Deutsche Bank to build a white-label BNPL product, and teamed up with Marqeta to provide new installment capabilities for European banks.
+Another fintech partner, ready2order, specializes in innovative POS solutions for small businesses and was exited in 2023.

 Marketplaces & Consumer

 GoStudent broke new ground when it became Europe’s first edtech unicorn and the second overall unicorn for Austria.
-We have worked with GoStudent since the pre-Seed stage and were proud to witness their journey from 2 employees to 2,000!
+We have worked with GoStudent since the pre-Seed stage and are proud to continue witnessing their journey.
 The online tutoring platform has seen impressive growth and is now used by hundreds of thousands of students across the world.
-They raised an epic $340 million Series D round led by new investor Prosus with participation from Deutsche Telekom, SoftBank Vision Fund 2, Tencent, Dragoneer, Left Lane Capital and Coatue.
+Since their founding, they’ve raised an epic $500 million from major global investors such as SoftBank Vision Fund, Tencent, Dragoneer, Left Lane Capital, and Coatue.

 The B2C marketplace scene is home to another key player: refurbished-electronics marketplace, Refurbed.
-We’ve been backing Refurbed since the beginning and were thrilled to join the $54 million Series B. The Vienna-based startup has now expanded into 12 countries and grown to over 150 employees.
+We’ve been backing Refurbed since the beginning and were thrilled to join their 2023 $57 million Series C. The Vienna-based startup has now expanded into 12 countries and grown to over 150 employees.

 One to keep in mind for your next trip: TourRadar, which raised a $50 million Series C led by TCV.
-This industry leading online marketplace lets travellers compare and book multi-day tours with over 20,000 options across the globe.
+This industry-leading online marketplace lets travelers compare and book multi-day tours with over 20,000 options across the globe.

 SaaS & Infra

-Although the SaaS market in Austria appears to be dominated by international providers, there are around 700 SaaS startups finding new solutions to change that.
+Although the SaaS market in Austria appears to be dominated by international providers, around 700 SaaS startups are finding new solutions to change that.
 We’ve partnered with a few of them and are always looking for more.

 Adverity is a predictive technology stack for marketers that connects online and offline marketing data and integrates them into one central hub.
-We’re keeping close tabs on their success story and were pleased to see that they raised a $120 million Series D in a round led by SoftBank Vision Fund 2, and topped 250 employees in 2022.
+They raised a $120 million Series D in a 2021 round led by SoftBank Vision Fund 2, and topped 250 employees in 2022.

-Another exciting player in the space is Bitmovin, a long-time member of our portfolio which went on to raise $25 million in a Series C round led by Swisscom Ventures.
-This multimedia tech startup’s services use cloud computing to transcode digital video and audio into streaming formats, and the company is constantly driving new innovation in the streaming industry.
+Another exciting player in the space is Bitmovin, a long-time member of our portfolio which raised a $25 million Series C round led by Swisscom Ventures in 2021.
+This multimedia tech startup’s services use cloud computing to transcode digital video and audio into streaming formats, and the company is constantly driving new innovations in the streaming industry.

 We’ve been backing health startups in Austria long before it was a trendy sector or on the radar of most Seed funds in Europe.
-Our first two partnerships were Bloom Diagnostics, focused on smart blood tests, and Diagnosia, which categorizes drug information for healthcare professionals.
+Our first two partnerships were Bloom Diagnostics, which focuses on smart blood tests, and Diagnosia, which categorizes drug information for healthcare professionals.

-Started by the founders of popular diabetes app MySugr, 9am.health is another Austrian startup with a mission we're proud to get behind.
+Started by the founders of the popular diabetes app MySugr, 9am.health which raised a $16M Series A in 2022, is another startup with Austrian roots and a mission we're excited to get behind.
 Their goal is to become the leading virtual diabetes clinic, delivering personalized diabetes care and medications discretely to patients’ homes.

-Another exciting local healthtech innovator, Hi Health, offers people with private health insurance a seamless way to take care of their insurance claims and assist with their health expense management.
+Another exciting local healthtech innovator, hi.health, offers people with private health insurance a seamless way to take care of their insurance claims and assist with their health expense management.
+Then there’s Flinn, a MedTech company co-founded by one of the founders of N26.
+Flinn automates quality and regulatory processes to launch and operate products 10x more efficiently.

-We’ve also partnered with Indoo.rs, a navigation solution (acquired by Esri) which helps end-users locate themselves (or others) inside large buildings.
-There’s also Ubiq.ai, a SaaS Platform that uses real-time data and insights to maximize fleet utilization and automate fleet operations.
+We’ve also partnered with Indoo.rs, a navigation solution (acquired by Esri) that helps end-users locate themselves (or others) inside large buildings.
+Then there’s Ubiq.ai, a SaaS Platform that uses real-time data and insights to maximize fleet utilization and automate fleet operations.

 Deep Tech